dortania/OpenCore-Post-Install/gpu-patching/nvidia-patching/README.md

 ### model

-Technically cosmetic, however macOS expects this entry to we'll provide it.
+Technically cosmetic, however macOS expects this entry so we'll provide it.
 The format is as follows:

 ```md
 GeForce [Device Name]